He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 About two weeks after moving in, strange things started happening more and more often.

-The cat suddenly got sick and had to be hospitalized.
+The cat suddenly got sick and had to be kept overnight at the animal hospital.
 And I started waking up at night with a heavy pressure on my chest.

 Sometimes, in my sleep, I’d feel someone open the door.
 Footsteps—slow, deliberate—approaching my bed.
 The comforter lifting, a cold, wet hand pressing against my lower abdomen.
 I’d jolt awake, gasping.